aquasecurity/tracee/docs/docs/detectors/index.md

 - Migration from old signature API
 - Best practices and real examples

-**Start here** if you're writing your first detector or migrating from signatures.
+**Use this** if you need advanced features like state management or complex logic.

 ### [DataStore API Reference](datastore-api.md)